Gloriette: Non-architectural gloriettes

 The word "gloriette" can also refer to a large birdcage, similar in form to the architectural gloriette, often made out of wrought iron or, more rarely, wood.
 In the garden of the Priory of Notre-Dame d'Orsan, many wood gloriettes decorate and overshadow the alleys.
 Climbing plants are often associated with this type of construction.
+Similarly, a modern-day wood and metal folly called Gloriette-R1 can be found on Mulholland Hwy, in front of the Hollywood Sign in Los Angeles.